webcpp/hi-nginx/README.md

 # Introduction
-A distribution of Nginx with c++,python and lua web development.
+A distribution of Nginx with c++,python,lua and java web development.

 [hi-nginx-demo](https://github.com/webcpp/hi_demo).